VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search

 \subsection{Online Monte Carlo Tree Search}

 The key to \method lies in leveraging a tree structure consist of possible action trajectories and corresponding states for guided and directional search, where reasoning is enabled with interaction in a world model.
 We follow the MCTS manner for efficient tree search, and adapt MCTS to a simple implementation in test time.
 At each step $t$, \method proceeds through four steps: \textbf{(a) Expansion}, \textbf{(b) Simulation}, \textbf{(c) Backpropagation}, and \textbf{(d) Selection}.
-A node in MCTS process with index $i$ is denoted as the state $o_{i}$, and the reward of this node is denoted as $r_i$.
-The corresponding action to generate the node is $a_i$.
+A node in the MCTS process is indexed by $i$, denoted as $o_i$, with its associated state $s_i$ and value estimate $v_i$.
+The corresponding action to transit into this node is $a_i$.
 We further introduce the specific implementation of each step as follows.

 \paragraph{Expansion} The expansion step aims to expand the selected node $o_i$ (initially the root node, the superscripts from here to \hyperref[par:selection]{Selection} are slightly obfuscated to make them intuitive), to generate its children nodes.
 As actions are directly related to the generation of new states, we sample a set of actions $ \mathcal{A}= \{a_1, a_2, \ldots, a_k\}$ from a distribution $\pi_{\theta}$ under a Top-k strategy.
 For action $a_i$, the expansion can be formulated as: